Please note that you can only play the exercise once on this page. See the free trial section below for full access!

 The user’s dorsolateral prefrontal cortex (DLPFC) is challenged in this exercise as the DLPFC is the “hotspot” for cognitive flexibility.
 This exercise requires mental flexibility, inhibition, and sequencing abilities.

 In addition, this task requires visual-conceptual and visual-motor tracking.
 It also entails motor speed and attention functions.
 This exercise requires problem-solving skills that call on the brain’s executive functions.
 You must define a strategy to reach a desired outcome, calculate the right moves to reach the solution in the shortest possible time, and remember the rules of the exercise.

-Everyday individuals have to shift their attention between phone notifications and co-workers by practicing the skills used in Hurray for Change, individuals may have an easier time switching better tasks and be able to sustain attention on a task for longer.
-Additionally, this exercise may help individuals with their mental flexiblity and strategy as they have the concentration how exactly they will properly solve the exercise.
+Individuals have to shift their attention daily between phone notifications and co-workers.
+By practicing the skills used in Hurray for Change, individuals may have an easier time switching between tasks and being able to sustain attention on an assignment for longer.
+Additionally, this exercise may help individuals with their mental flexibility and strategy as they concentrate on how they will adequately solve the exercise.

 You can modify:

 Over 780 unique exercise configurations and significant data set depth.